 Pathway/Genome Databases (PGDBs) are generated by software that predict the metabolic pathways of completely sequenced organisms, predict which genes code for missing enzymes in metabolic pathways, and predict operons.
 BioCyc also integrates information from other bioinformatics databases, such as protein feature and Gene Ontology information from UniProt.
 The BioCyc website provides a suite of software tools for database searching and visualization, for omics data analysis, and for comparative genomics and comparative pathway questions.

 The California Biobank Program (CBP) represents the combined biospecimen and data resources of two California Department of Public Health (CDPH) screening and monitoring programs, the California Birth Defects Monitoring Program (CBDMP) and the California Genetic Disease Screening Program (GDSP).
-GDSP administers both the Newborn Screening Program (NBS) and the Prenatal Screening Program (PNS), one of the largest and most comprehensive screening programs in the world.
+GDSP administers both the Newborn Screening Program (NBS) and the Prenatal Screening Program (PNS).

 The CBP has been mandated to make specimens and data available to researchers to identify risk factors for children's and women's diseases, develop and evaluate screening tests, develop and evaluate screening strategies, and develop and evaluate treatments.

 A public database of annotated nucleotide sequences.
 Includes the Japanese Genotype-phenotype Archive (JGA), personal genotype and phenotype data from individuals who have signed consent agreements authorizing data release only for specific research uses.